-We show you how to make red eye gravy, that Southern classic made with country ham, coffee, brown sugar, and other everyday pantry staples.
+We show you how to make ham with red eye gravy, that fabled Southern classic made with pan drippings, coffee, brown sugar, and a couple other everyday pantry staples.

 Red eye gravy.
 It’s a Southern classic that’s frugally made from pan drippings and coffee.
-It’s traditionally served with country ham, although any ham steak will work admirably as long as it has sufficient fat around the edges to create some drippings.
-You’re going to want to reach for your most trusty cast-iron skillet when you make this, trust us.–Renee Schettler Rossi
+Though it’s traditionally served with country ham, any ham steak will work admirably, as long as it has sufficient fat around the edges to create drippings.
+Keep things classic and reach for your trusted cast-iron skillet when you make this.–David Leite

-Country ham, popular in the deep South, is a manner of dry-curing and smoking ham that relies heavily on salt.
-As such, the resulting ham has a lingering saltiness that’s quite intense.
-It’s less prevalent today than in the past but is still available.
+Country ham, popular in the deep South, results from dry-curing and smoking ham.
+The technique relies heavily on salt and, as such, what results has a lingering saltiness that’s quite intense.
+Country ham is less common today than in the past but is still available.
 It’s typically either used in ham with red eye gravy as here or thinly sliced and sandwiched in biscuits.

 - 1/2 teaspoon all-purpose flour

 - Pinch salt and freshly ground black pepper

 - 1 teaspoon light or dark brown sugar